bradleytenuta/checkmate/doc/MinimalViableProduct.md

 These shall only be completed once all the minimal requirements have been completed

 - An admin user can upgrade another user who is not admin, to admin.
+- A coursework owner shall be able to create Java unit tests and use these to automatically mark coursework.
+- A coursework shall have the ability to hid or show unit tests so users can view some of the unit tests that the coursework will be marked with.